kenny-t-vo/kenny-t-vo.github.io/README.md

 # kennyvophotography

-A self-hosted replacement for Issuu: the photography portfolio as a fit-to-window spread viewer.
-Static files only — no build step to deploy, no dependencies, no subscription.
+Self-hosted photography portfolio as a fit-to-window spread viewer.

 **Live:** https://kenny-t-vo.github.io/kennyvophotography/

 ## How it works

-The PDF is never sent to the browser. `build.sh` renders every page at 300 dpi and derives three WebP tiers:
+The PDF is not sent to the browser. `build.sh` renders every page at 300 dpi and derives three WebP tiers:

 | tier | width | used for | total |